-The Druze religion begun in Egypt during the 11 century.
+The Druze religion began in Egypt during the 11 century.
 It started as a sect in the Ismailiyah which is itself a sect in the Shia Islam.
-The scholars and preachers were affected by the Greek philosophy and Gnosticism.
-The first preacher of the religion was Hamza Ibn Ali who start spreading the new religion and was recognized by the governor as the Imam of the new religion in 1017.
+The scholars and preachers were affected by Greek philosophy and Gnosticism.
+The first preacher of the religion was Hamza Ibn Ali who starts spreading the new religion and was recognized by the governor as the Imam of the new religion in 1017.

 A Secret Religion

 The Druzes were heavily persecuted during the years, as a result, they settled in remote mountain areas where they could defend themselves and practice their religion.
 In their belief, they can disguise their true religion and practice other religious acts to be seen from the outside as followers of the ruler religion to prevent persecution and harassment.
 The Druzes don’t hold a will to create a Druze state and pose a principle of being loyal to the country they are living in.

 they are known to be very involved in their countries politics and security forces in a higher percentage than their percentage in their total population.

 In Israel, the Druze live in villages in the north of the country.
 Some of them are mixed villages with Muslims and Christian population, some are only Druzes villages.
 The relationships between the Jews and the Druze were generally good throughout history and when the clashes between the Arabs and the Jews started at the beginning of the 20th century, the Druzes remain neutral more or less.
 On one hand, they felt close to the Arabs by culture and language and feared of what will happen if the Arab will win, on the other hand, they were oppressed by the Arabs and were seen as Kufar or heretics.

 With the establish of the state of Israel the Druzes declared their loyalty to the state and in 1957 were recognized as a distinct religious minority something they didn’t get in any other state (Usually they were seen as Muslims in other countries) and since that year they also drafted to the military as an obligatory service.